The 12dicts Word Lists

 The 12dicts package is a collection of English word lists.
 They are different from other word lists which you can download from the Internet in the following ways:

-I developed 12dicts about ten years ago out of dissatisfaction with the resources available on the Internet at that time; practically all lists I found were either enormous or of poor quality, and not infrequently both.
+I developed 12dicts about fifteen years ago out of dissatisfaction with the resources available on the Internet at that time; practically all lists I found were either enormous or of poor quality, and not infrequently both.
 One of the original goals of 12dicts was to approximate a core vocabulary for English, which led me to the modus operandi of taking words from a set of twelve ESL and desk dictionaries.
 As time passed, I expanded 12dicts to include more lists, which mostly were not derived from the original dictionary set.
 However, all of the lists used essentially the same methodology - that of establishing a set of sources, and then including all words found in at least n of the sources, for some value of n.

 I consider 12dicts to have been very successful.
 It has been used in applications ranging from word games to literacy programs.
 It has influenced a body of open-source software, including the aspell spelling checker and the OpenOffice.org Writer.